dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 > Was it row first or column?
 How did the buffer work again?
 {caption="Me"}

-After bumping into this a couple times I think we had enough and should now implemented a new `Coord` struct to hold coordinates.
+After bumping into this a couple of times I think we had enough and should now implemented a new `Coord` struct to hold coordinates.
 That way we never have to wonder if `coord.1` was row or column.
-Let's add this new struct to the `main.rs` file because, much like `Tile`, it will be used througout the game:
+Let's add this new struct to the `main.rs` file because, much like `Tile`, it will be used throughout the game:

 ```rust {data-file="main.rs", data-fold="['1-32', '38-43']", hl_lines=["33-37"]}
 mod board;